National Compensation Survey: Glossary of Employee Benefit Terms

 Nontraditional defined benefit formulas

 Nontraditional defined benefit plans are newer plan types that include cash balance plans and pension equity plans.

 Cash balance plans.
-For each year worked, employees are credited with a specified contribution and a rate of interest on that contribution, which together will provide a lump sum at retirement.
+For each year worked, employees are credited with a specified contribution and a rate of interest on that contribution, which together will provide a future lump sum value at retirement.
 The lump sum may also be converted to an annuity.

 Frozen retirement plans